 • Kids need downtime too.
 Getting them out and about for a walk or play is great but (moderate) screen time can help them to relax too.

 • Crying releases tension and expresses emotion.
 Sad movies help too!

-• Constantly scrolling social media and obsessing about coronavirus news will make you more anxious and less focussed.
+• Constantly scrolling social media and obsessing about Coronavirus news will make you more anxious and less focused.
 Limit this in favour of the healthy coping mechanisms above.